def-fault/PySlayer-Utility/README.md

 patcher.py & gameserver.py : Modifying IP Input Part for Multiplayer in Patcher

-(mirusu400/PySlayer may not work with the latest version)
+(it may not work with the latest version in mirusu400/PySlayer)

 > sound error